magenta-cuda/wp-db-tools/readme.txt

 == Changelog ==
 = 2.2 =
 * fix broken RegEx's which failed to match some SQL operations as it should
 * support logging SQL SELECT operations
-= 2.1.1 =
+* support recovery from backup/restore timeout failure = 2.1.1 =
 * fix diff tool so that it correctly handles tables with multiple primary keys = 2.1.0.2 =